-Without switching the Aquameter® off or disconnecting the Probe, fill a calibration bottle with fresh pH 4.01 or pH 10.00 solution and drop the Probe in all the way.
-Follow the procedure detailed above, but at step 6, select either pH4.01 or pH10.0 dependent upon the solution you are using.
+Without switching the Aquameter® off or disconnecting the Probe, pour 200mL of fresh pH 4.01 or pH 10.00 solution into a clean calibration cup drop the Probe in all the way.
+Follow the procedure detailed above, but at step 7, select either pH4.01 or pH10.0 dependent upon the solution you are using.
 Wait while the Meter stabilises and calibrates.
 When the 'Calibrating 100%' screen is displayed, the calibration report will display the slope for the pH electrode in millivolts (mV) per pH unit.
 If this slope goes below 45mV/pH at 25°C, the pH electrode should be serviced.
 Press OK then press the ESC key repeatedly to get back to the main display.

-Remove the Probe from the calibration bottle, rinse thoroughly in fresh water, shake off any excess and dry the outer sleeve with a soft cloth.
+Remove the Probe from the calibration cup, rinse thoroughly in fresh water, shake off any excess and dry the outer sleeve with a soft cloth.
 Dampen the sponge in the storage cap with storage solution and fit it to the pH/ORP electrode. pH calibration is now complete.